Dot Sticker Exploration Set

 Each pack has ten to eleven sheets of dot-style stickers (all varying sizes, colors and even shapes such as rectangles, triangles, etc to keep it exciting :)

-Here's just a few ways to use them:
+Here's just a few ways to use them, or watch my IGTV video:

 2. Mood tracking: we often forget that lots of things that are under our control impact our mood (from how much sleep we get to who we talk to that day).
 If you're trying to do more mood regulation, use dot stickies and assign a color to three moods (three max, otherwise it gets confusing).
 For example: blue for sad, orange for content, red for angry.
 Each day, place a dot sticker based on which moods were strongest that day.
 You'll likely see a pattern emerge and now have data to know what behavioral changes you can make.